codercurious/imdb-scraper/README.md

+# Imdb Scraper
-Scrape reviews of any IMDB listing and extract information like title, review, rating, votes, user name, review date, etc
+Interested in using this scraper?
+Get it here: [Imdb Scraper](https://apify.com/curious_coder/imdb-scraper) Scrape reviews of any IMDB listing and extract information like title, review, rating, votes, user name, review date, etc

 Here is the sample output of this actor: